Washington Folk Festival (WFF)

 To volunteer, fill out the form at: Festival Volunteer

-If you are a local musician, dance group, or storyteller interested in being considered as a performer in the Festival, please contact the Program Committee chair: Heather Livingston.
+If you are a local musician, dance group, or storyteller interested in being considered as a performer in the Festival, please fill out an application form.
+This can be accomplished three ways.
+1. Download the PDF or Word form and email back to the Program Committee,or mail to address contained in the form.
+You may also fill out a Google Form, which saves paper, time, and stamps.
 We strive to maintain a variety of traditional genres on our stages, and select performers based on musical quality as well as the tradition represented.
+General inquiries or questions can also be sent to the Program Committee email box.

 If you are interested in exhibiting at the festival you can find more information contact the WFF Crafts Chair.